 - Search for your name

 Your profile page can be a useful tool for tracking who's cited your work.
 For example, clicking on the 'Cited by 6314 documents' link will show every article that's cited your David Wand's work (see above).
 You can also set up alerts that send you an email each time one of your (or anyone elses) articles are cited.
 (Please be aware of the limitations of bibliometrics in the arts and humanities subject areas - academics in these areas may not have complete profiles).

 Their H-index is the number of papers (n) they have published that have n or more citations.
 For example, an academic's H-index is 7 if she/he has published 7 papers that have 7 or more citations each.

 Finding my own (or another academic's) H-index:-

 - Using Scopus: Log into Scopus and search for their name.
 After clicking on their name, you should see their h-index (circled above).

-Things to be aware of:-
+Things to be aware of with H-indexes:-

 - Please ensure that you always put the full affiliation on articles that your publish. ie. please use "University of Portsmouth", as opposed to the department in which you are based.